 Anyone can create a poll, but creating unique and engaging questions takes a bit of thought.

-Look to other brands that are using polls consistently and successfully, like Airbnb, for inspiration.
+Look to other brands that are using polls consistently and successfully, like Domino’s Pizza, for inspiration:

 The entire idea behind Twitter marketing is to drive sales, generate leads, boost clicks, and increase downloads.